 Our Music Director

-Hailing from the United Kingdom, Benjamin began his musical studies as a pianist, spending several years as an accompanist for a variety of choirs and musical theatre companies as well as giving solo performances.
-During this time, he studied voice with British opera singer Margaret Preece and former BBC Singers member, Graham Titus.
+Hailing from the United Kingdom with ancestry from Trinidad and Tobago, British-Caribbean conductor Benjamin Gaughran (pronounced [gɔk-rən] / ‘gohk-ran’) began his musical studies as a pianist, spending several years as an accompanist for a variety of choirs and musical theatre companies as well as giving solo performances.
+During this time, he studied voice with British opera singer Margaret Preece and BBC Singers member, Graham Titus.
 His performance as a singer have comprised both classical and musical theatre contexts, including the role of Joseph in Joseph and the Amazing Technicolor Dreamcoat and The Artful Dodger in Oliver!
 Benjamin has enjoyed singing with many choirs including The City of Birmingham Choir, The Royal Holloway Chorus, and more recently, The University of Michigan Chamber Choir.

-Benjamin earned a Bachelor of Music degree from Royal Holloway, University of London where he began his career as a choral conductor.
-Mentored by Rupert Gough, he was one of the first student conductors of the Royal Holloway Founder’s Choir and also conducted The Royal Holloway Early Music Ensemble and Singers.
-In addition to these and other university conducting positions, Benjamin has conducted a variety of community choirs, public school choirs, musical theatre companies and other ensembles across the United Kingdom.
+Benjamin earned a Bachelor of Music (BMus) degree from Royal Holloway, University of London where he began his career as a choral conductor.
+Mentored by Rupert Gough, he was the first student conductor of the Royal Holloway Founder’s Choir and also conducted The Royal Holloway Early Music Ensemble and Singers.
+In addition to these and other university conducting positions, Benjamin has conducted a variety of community choirs, public school choirs, musical theatre companies and other ensembles across the United Kingdom and in the US.
 He has been fortunate enough to study with some of England’s finest choral conductors including Amy Bebbington, Manvinder Rattan and Sarah Tenant-Flowers.
-Here in Michigan, Benjamin has the distinct pleasure of studying choral conducting with Dr. Eugene Rogers.

 Inclusivity.
 Excellence.
 Inspiration.